 Main Ingredients for My Ultimate Chocolate Chip Cookies

 - Brown Butter I like to use brown butter in these cookies for a rich, nutty, almost caramel-like flavor.
-Browning the butter is an easy process and I walk you through the process.
+Browning the butter is an easy process and I walk you through.
 I recommend making the butter the day before and allowing it to solidify again, at room temperature, or you can place it in the refrigerator to harden up a bit while you do other cookie stuff.

 - Softened Butter In addition to the brown butter, I like to use softened butter.
 Using brown butter certainly brings a delightful flavor to these cookies, but they are, at their heart, a chocolate chip cookie.
 I don’t want to overpower the flavor of the chocolate with too much of the brown butter flavor.
 It’s there to enhance, not dominate.